anoopgarlapati/ws1-access-apis/docs/Getting-Started.md

 ### For More Information

-- [VMware Workspace ONE, VMware Identity Services](https://docs.vmware.com/en/VMware-Workspace-ONE/services/vmware_identity_services_ws1/GUID-520C5F74-AF32-47BF-996D-44B3891E7F4D.html).
-Overview of VMware Identity Services for Workspace ONE (SaaS).
+- [Omnissa Workspace ONE, Omnissa Identity Services](https://docs.omnissa.com/bundle/ws1_access_directory/page/DirectoryIntegrationwithWorkspaceONEAccess.html).
+Overview of Omnissa Identity Services for Workspace ONE (SaaS).